amijen/amijen/README.md

 ## My Interest

-💡 I am passionate about applied mathematics and data science applied to GenAI.
-I am looking forward to improve my expertise in both domains.
+💡 I am passionate about artificial intelligence with a particular focus on LLMs.
+I am looking forward to improve my expertise in LLMs, CV, and RL.

 ## 🛠 Skills & Tools